 One of the most common difficulties students have when preparing for term and final exams is not having allocated enough time for studying.
 By spending some time planning your study strategy and keeping in mind ways to manage anxiety and time effectively, you should be able to study your course materials systematically and have enough time to cover all material.
 By scheduling time to write practice exams similar to the final, you can increase your confidence and reduce your exam anxiety.

-For strategies on writing Multiple Choice exams, see the following page: Multiple Choice Exams from the University of Guelph.
+- Suggestions for writing Multiple Choice Exams from the University of Guelph

 - University of Northern BC: A fairly comprehensive, yet concise handout for writing Multiple Choice Exams

 - CAL POLY San Luis Obispo: Essay Tests

 - Paradice Valley Community College: Preparing for Essay Exams : well written slides from a workshop that provides lots of examples given by a Writing Centre Coordinator (who is also a professor)